 Why Traditional Memorization Is Inefficient

-Spaced Repetition -- A Scientific Approach to Overcoming the Forgetting Curve
+How Spaced Repetition Overcomes the Forgetting Curve

 The most effective method for combating the forgetting curve, established in cognitive science, is spaced repetition.